TRAILab/TRAILBot/voice_assistant/README.md

    ```
     assert source.stream is not None, "Audio source must be entered before adjusting, see documentation for ``AudioSource``; are you using ``source`` outside of a ``with`` statement?"
    ```
    Before this error message, the node should print a list of all microphones connected to your laptop.
 In your sound settings you can check which microphone your laptop is using/is active.
-Set the device_index to the one corresponding to the active microphone or keep changing until the program is able to listen to you.
+Set the `mic_device_index` in `config/params.yaml` to the one corresponding to the active microphone or keep changing until the program is able to listen to you.
 Make sure the volume in the sound settings for your mic is high.
 3. Always start speaking after you see `Listening…` in the output.
 Don’t speak when it says `Ambient noise adjust…`.
 4. If ambient noise is too high, it won’t pick up your voice.
 You can tune the “energy_threshold” in `params.yaml` according to the ambient noise.
 If it is noisy around you, set it to a high value.
 If it is quiet, set it to a low value.
 It’s value ranges from 50-5000.
 It will only pick up your voice if its signal’s amplitude exceeds this threshold.
 5. The OpenAI and ElevenLabs API keys are paid for use by Steve.
 OpenAI will charge us based on the number of words (also called tokens) present in our input sentence to chatgpt and the number of words it replies with.
 The pricing is $0.002 / 1K tokens for gpt 3.5 turbo we are using.